Public Notices & Hearings

 The City of Clearwater, Florida, proposes to adopt the following ordinances:

-AN ORDINANCE OF THE CITY OF CLEARWATER, FLORIDA, AMENDING THE FUTURE LAND USE ELEMENT OF THE COMPREHENSIVE PLAN OF THE CITY, TO DESIGNATE THE LAND USE FOR CERTAIN REAL PROPERTY LOCATED ON THE EAST SIDE OF POINSETTA AVENUE APPROXIMATELY 50 FEET NORTH OF IDLEWILD DRIVE, WHOSE POST OFFICE ADDRESS IS 2039 POINSETTA AVENUE, CLEARWATER, FLORIDA 33755 UPON ANNEXATION INTO THE CITY OF CLEARWATER, AS RESIDENTIAL URBAN (RU); PROVIDING AN EFFECTIVE DATE
+AN ORDINANCE OF THE CITY OF CLEARWATER, FLORIDA, AMENDING THE FUTURE LAND USE ELEMENT OF THE COMPREHENSIVE PLAN OF THE CITY, TO DESIGNATE THE LAND USE FOR CERTAIN REAL PROPERTY LOCATED ON THE SOUTH SIDE OF LEVERN STREET, APPROXIMATELY 175 FEET WEST OF RIDGE AVENUE, WHOSE POST OFFICE ADDRESS IS 1609 LEVERN STREET, CLEARWATER, FLORIDA 33755 UPON ANNEXATION INTO THE CITY OF CLEARWATER, AS RESIDENTIAL LOW (RL); PROVIDING AN EFFECTIVE DATE.

-AN ORDINANCE OF THE CITY OF CLEARWATER, FLORIDA, AMENDING THE ZONING ATLAS OF THE CITY BY ZONING CERTAIN REAL PROPERTY LOCATED ON THE EAST SIDE OF POINSETTA AVENUE APPROXIMATELY 50 FEET NORTH OF IDLEWILD DRIVE, WHOSE POST OFFICE ADDRESS IS 2039 POINSETTA AVEANUE, CLEARWATER, FLORIDA 33755 UPON ANNEXATION INTO THE CITY OF CLEARWATER, AS LOW MEDIUM DENSITY RESIDENTIAL (LMDR); PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE OF THE CITY OF CLEARWATER, FLORIDA, AMENDING THE ZONING ATLAS OF THE CITY BY ZONING CERTAIN REAL PROPERTY LOCATED ON THE SOUTH SIDE OF LEVERN STREET, APPROXIMATELY 175 FEET WEST OF RIDGE AVENUE, WHOSE POST OFFICE ADDRESS IS 1609 LEVERN STREET, CLEARWATER, FLORIDA 33755, UPON ANNEXATION INTO THE CITY OF CLEARWATER, AS LOW MEDUIM DENSITY RESIDENTIAL (LMDR); PROVIDING AN EFFECTIVE DATE.

 Schedule of Public Hearings:

 All public hearings on the ordinances will be held in Council Chambers, Clearwater Main Library, 100 North Osceola Ave, Clearwater, Florida.
-The ordinance and complete legal description of the property proposed for annexation, by metes and bounds, may be inspected or obtained at Official Records & Legislative Services, located at City Hall..
-(Joseph and Anne Reed) ANX2025-01001 Assigned Planner Adrian Young (727) 444-8320
+The ordinance and complete legal description of the property proposed for annexation, by metes and bounds, may be inspected or obtained at Official Records & Legislative Services, located at City Hall.
+(Cirila Portillo) ANX2025-03002 Assigned Planner Adrian Young (727) 444-8320

 Interested parties may appear and be heard at the hearing or file written notice of approval or objection with the Planning and Development Director or City Clerk prior to the hearing.
 Any person who decides to appeal any decision made by the Board or Council, with respect to any matter considered at such hearings, will need to request a record of the proceedings and, for such purpose, may need to ensure that a verbatim record of the proceedings is made, which record includes the testimony and evidence upon which the appeal is to be based per Florida Statute 286.0105.